Your browser does not support JavaScript!

 PARTNERSHIPS

-Partnerships are built by adults who provide guidance, peers who provide support, and community organizations who value youth and provide them a role in making permanent and impactful change within their communities.
-In this arena, adults recognize youth as leaders and a positive force for change.
+Partnerships are built by adults who provide guidance, peers who provide support, and community organizations that value youth and provide them a role in making permanent and impactful change within their communities.
+In this arena, adults recognize youth as leaders and as a positive force for change.

 SKILL DEVELOPMENT

-Skill development occurs while youth participate in countywide and site level trainings, develop chapter goals, and plan school and community activities.
-These meaningful opportunities build skills in relevant areas such as leadership, organization, health education and prevention strategies, cultural sensitivity, and life skills.
-These skills combine to develop healthy, competent, and caring adults.
+Skill development occurs while youth participate in countywide and site level training, develop chapter goals, and plan school and community prevention projects.
+These meaningful opportunities build skills in relevant areas such as leadership, organization, health education and prevention strategies, and life skills.

 OPPORTUNITIES

 Opportunities for youth include involvement in school and community activities that are positive alternatives to alcohol and other drug use.
-Many of these activities use a strategy called environmental prevention, which encourages youth to look at settings that contribute to or cause issues related to problem behaviors.
-To address these issues, chapter members develop activities that create positive, long-lasting change in their schools and communities.
-Through this process youth develop a sense of bonding and connection to their school and community.
+Through these activities youth explore and discuss issues that contribute to youth substance use or other problem behaviors.
+To address these issues, chapter members aim to develop projects that create positive, long lasting change.
+Through this process, youth develop a sense of bonding and connection to their schools and communities.